pamudu123/object-detection-optimization/YOLOv8_optimization/README.md

 ## Performance Metrics

 For memory profiling, the `memory_profiler` Python library is used.
+You can find more information about `memory_profiler` on [PyPI](https://pypi.org/project/memory-profiler/).

 Key metrics include:
 1. **avg_fps**: Average frames per second, indicating how smoothly video frames are being processed.

 2. **avg_gpu_usage**: Average GPU usage for processing a video.